swastik-akhil/swastik-akhil/README.md

 🧑‍🎓 I am enrolled in an undergraduate program, majoring in Computer Science.

 💡 Beyond my academic pursuits, I actively seek out opportunities to expand my horizons.
 I attend tech conferences, participate in coding   competitions, and contribute to open-source projects.
 These experiences help me stay up-to-date with industry trends and collaborate with talented individuals worldwide.

-📫 Connect with me on LinkedIn to stay in touch and explore mutual interests.
+😋 My best skill is actually eating samosas.
+I can eat chilly samosas with extra spices in it.
+Having samosa with coriander chutney gives me wiings.

+📫 Love samosa as much I do.
+Let's talk about how awesome they are!
+We can code 🧑‍💻 while eating samosa!

 🚀 Let's embark on this exciting journey together, aiming for infinity and beyond!